Once you’re pregnant, early and regular prenatal care is important to keep yourself and your developing infant healthy.

 - Obese women (BMI more than 30) should gain between 11 and 20 pounds.

-In a recent NICHD study of more than 8,000 pregnant women, 73% gained more than the recommended amount of weight.
-The study found that excessive weight gain during pregnancy increases the risk for gestational high blood pressure, cesarean section, and large-for-gestational-age infants.19
+NICHD study of more than 8,000 pregnant women, 73% gained more than the recommended amount of weight.
+The study found that excessive weight gain during pregnancy increases the risk for gestational high blood pressure, cesarean section, and large-for-gestational-age infants.24

 Talk to your health care provider about the right amount of weight gain for you based on your pre-pregnancy weight.

-Talk to your health care provider about taking vitamin B12 and iron supplements.
+Talk to your health care provider about your nutrition status, including vitamin B12 and iron levels.